DTStack/Taier/engine-ui/README.md

 - molecule (IDE UI Framework)
 - console-ui (The FrontEnd of Engine Console)
 - operation-ui (The FrontEnd of Task Operation and Data Source Management.)
-- ide-uiThe (FrontEnd of Task Development)
+- ide-ui (FrontEnd of Task Development)

 ## Build